apollographql/apollo-ios/docs/source/tutorial/tutorial-mutations.md

 ---
-title: Working with Mutations
+title: 8.
+Define additional mutations
 ---

-In this section, you'll learn how to build authenticated mutations and handle information returned from those mutations, and use that knowledge to book and cancel some trips for yourself.
+In this section, you'll learn how to build authenticated mutations and handle information returned from those mutations, enabling you to book and cancel trips in your app.

-## Adding authentication handling
+## Add authentication handling

-Before you start booking, you need to be able to pass your authentication token along to Apollo.
-To do that, you'll dig a little deeper into how the Apollo client works.
+Before you can book a trip, you need to be able to pass your authentication token along to the example server.
+To do that, let's dig a little deeper into how Apollo Client works.

 The `ApolloClient` uses something called a `NetworkTransport` under the hood.
-By default, the client will create an `HTTPNetworkTransport` instance to handle talking over HTTP to your server.
+By default, the client creates an `HTTPNetworkTransport` instance to handle talking over HTTP to your server.

-If you need to do anything before a request hits the wire but after Apollo has done most of the configuration for you, there's a delegate protocol called `HTTPNetworkTransportPreflightDelegate` which will allow you to do that.
+If you need to do anything before a request hits the wire but after Apollo has done most of the configuration for you, there's a delegate protocol called `HTTPNetworkTransportPreflightDelegate` that allows you to do that.

 Open `Network.swift` and add an extension to conform to that delegate: